PythonPredictions/cobra/README.rst

    - create bins from continuous variables
    - regroup categorical variables based on statistical significance
    - replace missing values
-   - replace categories/bins with average of target values (linear regression) or incidence rate (logistic regression)
+   - add columns where categories/bins are replaced with average of target values (linear regression) or with incidence rate (logistic regression)

 - Perform univariate feature selection based on RMSE (linear regression) or AUC (logistic regression)
 - Compute correlation matrix of predictors